11/24/10

 *

-I photographed spontaneously throughout the trip, like most tourists, simply reacting at a gut level while all the time feeling overwhelmed by all the amazing things I was seeing and feeling and not understanding in this wonderful and ancient foreign culture and landscape.
-I wanted to bring it all back home with me in pictures, all the while feeling it was futile to try.
-It was only when I returned home and had time to quietly contemplate my experiences and really begin to work with my photographs in a deeply considered way, that I was able to get in touch with the true significance of my travel experiences in Turkey which inspired "An Imaginary Book."
+As we traveled through Turkey I photographed spontaneously, and like most tourists I was simply reacting at a gut level while all the time feeling overwhelmed by all the amazing things I was seeing and feeling and not understanding in this wonderful and ancient foreign culture and landscape.
+I wanted to bring it all back home with me somehow.
+I took many many pictures, all the while feeling it was futile.

-Suffice it to say, the trip was filled with magical experiences which I will write about in more detail below.
-I left Turkey with an open heart and a feeling of longing, like I had in some strange way found my ancient homeland.
-Something truly great had happened to me . . . and I didn't quite know what it was when the time came to leave.
+Suffice it to say, the trip was filled to overflowing with the presence of magic and the sacred.
+I left Turkey with an open heart and a feeling of longing for something more.
+I felt as if I had in some strange way found my ancient homeland.
+I didn't want to leave.
+Something truly great had happened to me . . . and I didn't quite know what it was.

 An Inward Journey

 When I got home, I began studying with great enthusiasm and concentration about the sacred art and sacred knowledge traditions of Islam.
 My studies helped me to sustain, enrich, deepen and clarify the love and the feeling of the sacred I had experienced so often during the trip but was too overwhelmed at the time to really understand or more carefully contemplate.
-The process of creating Prayer Stones and the other core projects of "An Imaginary Book" has been for me a visual meditation, an important part of the process of integrating and understanding in a deeper way all that I had received from this great adventure, this journey that was as much inward as it was outward.
+The two year process of creating the nine core projects of "An Imaginary Book" has been for me a visual meditation, a deeply meaningful process of integrating and understanding all that I had received from this great adventure, this journey that has turned out to be as much inward as outward.

 Ezan Diptych #2: Ruin Fragments & poppies / Cappadocia Landscape 19x25" double-page illumination